alljoyn/extras-webdocs/docs/develop/tutorial/ios.md

 The AllJoyn&trade; Objective-C bindings are based on the fact that any AllJoyn Objective C-code that you write will hit the native AllJoyn library.

-When you download the AllJoyn SDK for iOS and OS X, the typical structure of the SDK and its components is followed:
+When you compile the AllJoyn Source for iOS and OS X, the typical structure of the build and its components is followed:

 * build
 * alljoyn_objc